Legal Tech

 CourtFile is a unified court filing API for legal software teams that want one integration direction instead of court-by-court filing logic and manual filing handoffs.

-This page keeps the product story focused on the problem, the intended solution, the likely audience, and a simple CTA for validation-stage conversations.
+This page keeps the product story focused on the problem, the intended solution, the likely audience, and a self-serve way to evaluate the integration model through the public product page.

 • Designed for legal-tech teams that need a simpler filing integration surface.